kbrisso/file-base/README.md

 <div id="top"></div>
-<h3 align="center">Filebase beta</h3>
+<h3 align="center">Filebase <i>beta</i></h3>
 <p align="center">
-    Filebase is a database for your files.
-It's not another file explorer.
-You can tag, add notes, organize, categorize, filter, search and find your files with an easy-to-use application.
-Filebase does not modify your files and is designed for people who have lots of files and want to keep them organized!
+    Filebase is like a database for your files and directories.
+It's just not another file explorer.
+You can tag, add notes, organize, categorize, filter, search and quickly find your needed files with an easy-to-use application.
+Filebase does not modify your existing files or directories and is designed for people who have a lot of files to keep track of and want to keep them organized and located quickly!
+There are other file utilities on the market but none focus on organization.
     <br />
 </p>